 Play with Rascal in a legal, safely fenced area.
 (Even a tennis court is large enough for effective exercise if you use the space wisely.)
 To provide mental as well as physical exercise, give your dog a game to focus on – like chasing a toy and returning it to you.
-If your arm gets tired before Rascal does, you can increase your stamina and distance with an inexpensive tennis racket.
+If your arm gets tired before Rascal does, you can increase your stamina and distance with a “Chuck-it” toy.

 Remember that Rascal needs mental exercise as well as physical.
 Allow time for sniffing and exploring, instruction, and praise.
 It’s also time for subtle reinforcement that you are in charge.
 Your dog doesn’t have to sniff every fence post; YOU decide which ones Rascal can linger over.